aws-samples/harness-the-power-of-ai-and-ml-using-splunk-and-amazon-sagemaker-canvas/README.md

 ### Introduction ###

-The blog post above explores how Amazon SageMaker Canvas, a no-code ML development service, can be used in conjunction with data collected in Splunk to drive actionable insights.
-The adaptable approach detailed in it starts with an automated data engineering pipeline to make data stored in Splunk available to a wide range of personas, including business intelligence (BI) analysts, data scientists and ML practitioners, through a structured query language (SQL) interface.
-This is achieved by using the pipeline to transfer data from a Splunk index into an Amazon S3 bucket where it will be catalogued.
+The blog post above explores how [Amazon SageMaker Canvas](https://aws.amazon.com/sagemaker/canvas/), a no-code ML development service, can be used in conjunction with data collected in [Splunk](https://www.splunk.com/) to drive actionable insights.

+The adaptable approach detailed in it starts with an automated data engineering pipeline to make data stored in Splunk available to a wide range of personas, including business intelligence (BI) analysts, data scientists and ML practitioners, through a [structured query language (SQL)](https://en.wikipedia.org/wiki/SQL) interface.
+This is achieved by using the pipeline to transfer data from a [Splunk index](https://docs.splunk.com/Splexicon:Index) into an [Amazon S3](https://aws.amazon.com/s3/) bucket where it will be cataloged.

 This `aws-samples` repository houses an [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) template and related Python code that demonstrates this pipeline in action.